clarapastore/youglish-roam-dutch/README.md

 # youglish-roam-dutch
-A roam/render component for [Roam Research](https://roamresearch.com/) that uses youglish to search videos in Dutch
+A roam/render component for [Roam Research](https://roamresearch.com/) that uses [Youglish](https://youglish.com/) to search youtube videos in Dutch (language customizable)

+## Intro

+This component was created to replace [a smartblock](https://github.com/dvargas92495/SmartBlocks/issues/114) created by [Sangmin Ahn](https://github.com/gijigae) that used Youglish in almost the same way.
+Now that smartblocks are part of the Roam Depot marketplace, it's not possible to inject javascript into them anymore (for security reasons).
+Since the Youglish smartblock worked by injecting javascript into the graph, it's not usable anymore.

+Hence this roam/render component.

 ## Demo of Usage